Vyral/charlie-epstein-blog/_posts/2017-12-22-do-your-employees-have-a-realistic-understanding-of-their-own-retirement-plan.md

 We are passionate about teaching employees how to create a paycheck for life, and how to turn their 401(k) into a paycheck manufacturing company.
 But if I asked your employees how much they want to earn on the money they’re contributing to the retirement plan, do you know what they’d say to me?
 They’d say 10% up to even 50%!

-In other words,** your employees’ greeds-based rate of return is an unrealistic number.** They actually believe, year-in and year-out, that they’re going to get a 10% to 50% rate of return on their investment.
+In other words, **your employees’ greeds-based rate of return is an unrealistic number.**&nbsp;They actually believe, year-in and year-out, that they’re going to get a 10% to 50% rate of return on their investment.

 We’ve been in a nine-year bull market.
 There are employees who have been contributing to their retirement plan in their 20s that have never experienced a bear market, which is a drop of 20% more in their account value. **This is critical.** It’s also what I think makes the 401(k) plan America’s largest casino, because people are rolling the dice when it comes to their returns.&nbsp;